lohedges/vmmc/README.md

 ## Dependencies
 LibVMMC uses the [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_Twister) psuedorandom number generator.
 A C++11 implementation using `std::random` is included as a bundled header file, `MersenneTwister.h`.
+See the source code or generate Doxygen documentation with `make doc` for details on how to use it.

 ## Callback functions
 LibVMMC works via four user-defined callback functions that abstract model